 When the industry works together to promote softwood lumber, great things happen.
-That’s the idea behind the Softwood Lumber Board (SLB).
+That’s the idea that drives the SLB’s investments.
 Through strategic collaboration, partnerships, and programs, the SLB has helped elevate innovative ideas to increase the demand for appearance and structural softwood lumber products – in accordance with the purpose defined by the Softwood Lumber Research, Promotion, Consumer Education and Industry Information Order (Order): to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber.

 To achieve this goal, the SLB objectives are to:

 - Increase wood use in the light commercial/non-residential and multi-family markets.

 - Defend and rebuild share for solid wood in the decking and outdoor living market.

 - Protect access to the markets for solid wood products through ongoing codes and standards work.

 - Grow demand in residential and mid-high rise construction through building system improvements and innovation.